TopSpectrum/rails_multisite/README.md

 CREATE TABLE `federation`.`federation_databases`
 (
   `id`        BIGINT NOT NULL AUTO_INCREMENT,

   `host`      VARCHAR(255),       -- IP (save dns lookups) or Hostname of other database `username`  VARCHAR(255),       -- Username for the other database `password`  VARCHAR(255),       -- Password for the other database `pool`      SMALLINT,           -- Number of connections to cache `timeout`   SMALLINT,           -- Timeout in milliseconds to wait to connect

+  `database`  VARCHAR(255),       -- The database name to use on this host. (can be null)
+                                  -- If both parent/child are null, defaults to your `database.yml` value.
   PRIMARY KEY (`id`)
 );